RockAfeller2013/AnsibleDemo/galaxydemo/README.md

-Build a Galaxy in a VM using Vagrant and ansible-galaxy Role.
+## This isnt for Ansible Galaxy, its for a Datasicence Galaxy Build a Galaxy in a VM using Vagrant and ansible-galaxy Role.

 https://github.com/usegalaxy-ca/cg-vagrant-ansible-galaxy/tree/main